-Joint stiffness upon rising in the morning is one of RA’s most common symptoms.
-Rheumatologists consider morning stiffness that lasts at least an hour a key diagnostic aspect of RA.
-Although the stiffness usually loosens and goes away, it can take some time to do so.
+The most common and prominent symptom of rheumatoid arthritis (RA) is morning stiffness.
+Rheumatologists consider morning stiffness that lasts at least an hour a key sign of RA.
+Although the stiffness usually loosens and goes away, it can take some time.

-Fortunately, there are several things you can do to gently ease morning stiffness.
+Here are eight things you can do to gently ease morning stiffness.

 Relax.
 Breathe.
 Allow yourself to slip softly back to sleep.

 2. Exercise in bed

 By the time your alarm rings, the pain medication should be working.
 But don’t get up quite yet.
 Stretch gently and do some range-of-motion exercises.
 It will help warm up your sleepy muscles and loosen those creaky joints.

 While you’re still under the covers, lie on your back.
 Stretch your upper body first, moving your joints gently through a comfortable range of motion.
 First, turn your head from side to side, loosening your neck.
 Then stretch the following joints, first on one side and then the other:

 Then do the same with the joints in your lower body: